upshotideas/test-data-loader/README.md

 # Features
 1. loading data to a given DB.
-2. Two operation modes: H2 and custom.
+2. Three operation modes: PostgreSQL, H2 and custom.
 3. Native support for H2 database, which is common for test environments.
-(H2 mode)
+(H2_BUILT_IN mode)
+4. Native support for PostrgreSQL \Copy command (POSTGRESQL_COPY mode)
-4. Ability to load calculated fields, like `now()` into the db (custom mode)
+5. Ability to load calculated fields, like `now()` into the db (CUSTOM mode)
-5. Simple APIs to load, clear or reload data.
+6. Simple APIs to load, clear or reload data.
-6. Load/clear or reload all or selected tables.
+7. Load/clear or reload all or selected tables.
-7. Ability to define order of tables to load.
+8. Ability to define order of tables to load.
-8. Can be used with any database that works with `java.sql.Connection`.
+9. Can be used with any database that works with `java.sql.Connection`.

 # How to use
 ## Add dependency